bartongroup/RATS/vignettes/tutorial.md

 ### Bootstrapping & Confidence in DTU calls

 Bootstrapping of the DTU calls is enabled by default and their results were already discussed in the section about output structure and the example results.
-Bootstrapping prolongues processing time considerably, but it provides a **measure of confidence in the p-values**, so we think it is important.
+Bootstrapping prolongs processing time considerably, but it provides a **measure of confidence in the p-values**, so we think it is important.

 Current transcript quantification algorithms such as [kallisto](https://pachterlab.github.io/kallisto/about),